andrebailey442-ops/AuntyBernardDayCarev2/ADMIN_MANUAL.md

 ## 2. Administrator Privileges

-As an Administrator, you have access to everything in the BusyBee application, plus:
+As an Administrator, you have access to everything in the Aunty Bernard DayCare and Pre-school application, plus:

 -   **User Management:** Add, remove, and manage all user accounts.
 -   **Permission Management:** Control which pages and features teachers can see and use.